In Borneo, my daughter learned first-hand how she can contribute to wildlife conservation

 Labuk Bay Proboscis Monkey Sanctuary

-But for entertainment, you couldn’t beat the proboscis monkeys: lounging casually in a branch as if it were an armchair, paws on knees and noses very wobbling up and down with each bite they took.
+But for entertainment, you couldn’t beat the proboscis monkeys: lounging casually on a branch as if it were an armchair, paws on knees and noses wobbling up and down with each bite they took.
+We even learned that proboscis monkeys can use those big noses as snorkels when they swim.

 They quickly became my daughter’s firm favourite.
-We’ve now got a much-cuddled fluffy proboscis monkey toy as a permanent reminder of our unforgettable Borneo family adventure.
+We’ve now got a much-cuddled fluffy proboscis monkey toy as a permanent reminder of our unforgettable Borneo family adventure

-Kinabatangan River
+The Kinabatangan River region

 Ten minutes after climbing into our boat and speeding off down the Kinabatangan River, we saw them – a family of three pygmy elephants in the water.